Gdeterline/LSH-Based-Points-Density-Estimation-in-High-Dimensional-Embedding-Spaces/README.md

 The right-hand side of the plot displays the 3D data points, colored by their LSH-based density estimates.

 The LSH density estimates per point seem accurate with respect to the other points (the colorscales), when comparing to the ground truth densities.
 Yet, it seems that the density values are different though within acceptable range.
 Depending on the use case, this can or cannot be problematic.
 This issue will be investigated further later on.

-Then, we progressively increased the dataset size to ranges of 15000 to 30000 points, where each embedding is of dimension 50, to assess the scalability and performance of the estimator in higher-dimensional spaces.

-#### VI.2.
-Plotting the Density Estimates

-To visualize the performance of the LSH-based point density estimator, we plotted the estimated densities against the ground-truth densities of the synthetic dataset.
-The plots show how well the estimated densities match the true densities, providing a qualitative assessment of the estimator's accuracy.